Become a Slugger...Hit a Home Run Against Drugs!

 The program also seeks to develop social-emotional skills such as self-control, problem-solving, and healthy decision-making.

 A follow up 6 week curriculum has been developed to allow further reinforcement of the principles learned while in the assembly.
-Each child will receive an activity/workbook and the facilitator may teach the modules pertaining to each curriculum strand.
+Each child will receive an activity/workbook and the facilitator will teach the modules pertaining to each curriculum strand.
 With the curriculum, a model of a baseball diamond is used and each child will receive a sticker to place on the diamond to display their progress towards their goal of reaching home plate and hitting a Home Run!
 Each module completion takes him or her step by step from being “on deck” to reaching each base and home plate safely.

 At the completion of the program, each child receives a certificate of accomplishment and membership into the S.T.R.I.K.E.
 Force.

 Students define self-esteem and discuss ways to respect others differences.
 Self-awareness and self-advocacy is an important life skill that helps students take control of their well being.

 Students learn the importance of setting goals, the goal setting process and establish a personal goal.
 By making a goal, it gives them a concrete endpoint to aim for and get excited about.

 The students discuss the value of their body and minds, proper nutrition, exercise and encourage to live a healthy lifestyle.
 It motivates students to improve and maintain their health, prevent disease, and reduce risky behaviors.